 the exchange of the BRP frames is completed in the Bistatic DMG sensing instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).

-Upon expiry of the DMG sensing procedure expiry timer, the sensing initiator and sensing responder shall terminate the DMG sensing measurement session and issues an MLME-DMG-SENSMSMTTERMINATION.confirm primitive to the SME.
+Upon expiry of the DMG sensing procedure expiry timer, the sensing initiator and sensing responder shall terminate the DMG sensing measurement session and issue an MLME-DMG-SENSMSMTTERMINATION.confirm primitive to the SME.

-Once the DMG sensing measurement session between a sensing initiator and a sensing responder is terminated, the sensing responder shall not participate in any sensing measurement exchange associated with the DMG Measurement Session ID of a terminated measurement session.
+Once the DMG sensing measurement session between a sensing initiator and a sensing responder is terminated, the sensing responder shall not participate in any sensing measurement exchange associated with the DMG Measurement Session ID.

 DMG sensing session termination